why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 which basically instructs the runtime to use X11 instead of Wayland as the compositing client.
 They are countless other environment parameters you can use, and the right approach is usually to read the documentation and Git Issues of your favorite flatpak applications.

 !!! info
-    Every single flatpak has is a public repository (often on GitHub) where you read Issues and participate to the conversation.
+    Every single flatpak has is a public repository (often on GitHub) where you read Issues and participate in the conversation.
 Do not hesitate to go there now and then, as the tips you might learn are likely to serve you for many other flatpak applications.

 When you are satisfied with the results, you can attach a runtime setting to an application permanently to the current user as in:
 ```